HaorongX/magv/README.md

 ```
 sudo python3 -m magv -i/--install [extension]
 ```
 This function does pretty much the same job as downloading function, but it automatically install the extension.
-(However, you'll need to install all required library manually)
+(However, you'll need to install all required library manually).
+You may also install an extension from a local folder by add argument `-p [path to extension]`.

-Don't forget to run install with `sudo`!
-Although you can do so you'll receive a warning message.
+WARNING: In case you need to install an extension from local folder with `root` permission, please always specify -p arugument if you ran `magv -d` with other users.
+Nevertheless, remember to set $PATH appropriately for root.

 **e.g.**